zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

   - Optional: Why does Swift have two range operators?
   - Test: For loops
 * How to use a while loop to repeat work
+  - Optional: When should you use a while loop?